-This Low-Carb Sausage and Kale Mock Lasagna is so delicious, you won’t even miss the noodles!
-And this tasty low-carb casserole is also Keto, low-glycemic, gluten-free, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Low-Carb Sausage and Kale Mock Lasagna is so delicious, you won’t even miss the noodles, and this mock lasagna is also gluten-free!

 When I first made this I ate it for lunch and dinner two days in a row, and if I hadn’t put some in the freezer, I might have had it the next day as well!
 If you’re not a fan of kale yet, other sturdy greens like chard or collards would probably work, but I don’t think softer greens like spinach would hold up that well in this.